UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

 ### 2.1.
 Install Docker
 Install Docker Desktop following instruction: https://docs.docker.com/get-docker/

-After installation and running Docker Desktop, you can test in the terminal with:
+After installation, add the current PC user to docker group:
 ```
+sudo groupadd docker
+sudo gpasswd -a $USER docker
-docker help
+newgrp docker
 ```
-or
+You can test in the terminal with:

 ```
-sudo docker help
+docker run hello-world
 ```
-(groupby docker...)
+You will get the result:
+*fig*
 ### 2.2.
 Download Biodepot-workflow-builder(Bwb)
 Pull Bwb repository:
 ```